 Tips for Perfect Quesadillas

-• Storing Leftovers Properly: To keep any leftover quesadillas fresh, store them in an airtight container in the refrigerator.
-Reheat in the skillet for the best texture.
+- Storing Leftovers Properly: Store in an airtight container in the fridge.
+Reheat in a skillet so it stays crisp.

 Frequently Asked Questions (FAQs)